 If you want a combination of beaches, history, and charm―on a budget―you can’t do much better than St. Augustine.
 This quaint city, with its centuries-old buildings, historic fort, and brick-lined streets feels like a little bit of Europe in Florida.

 There are tons of free attractions in St. Augustine that make this an incredibly affordable vacation destination.
-Explore the 42 miles of white sand beaches, take the free ferry to Rattlesnake Island and Fort Matanzas, visit Fort Mose Historic State Park, or hit up one of the many distilleries/wineries for complimentary tastings.
+Explore the 42 miles of white sand beaches, take the free ferry to Fort Matanzas, visit Fort Mose Historic State Park, or hit up one of the many distilleries/wineries for complimentary tastings.

 Lake of the Ozarks, Missouri